Shaydu/carthorse/docs/requirements/features/route-dedupe.md

 ## Overview

-The route deduplication feature automatically removes shorter routes when they are 100% contained within longer routes of the same route shape.
+The route deduplication feature automatically removes shorter routes when they meet a configurable threshold of edge overlap with longer routes of the same route shape.
 This prevents route redundancy and ensures users get the most comprehensive route options.

 ## Problem Statement